elisemercury/Duplicate-Image-Finder/README.md

 ## difPy for Desktop

-The new difPy Pro app brings difPy directly to your desktop.
+The new difPy desktop app brings difPy directly to your desktop.
 We now accept beta tester sign ups and will soon be starting our first tester access wave.

 ✨🚀 **Join the [difPy for Desktop beta tester](https://difpy.app/) program now and be among to first to test the new difPy desktop app!**